Eating Disorders and Professional Help: Types of Eating Disorders and Effective Treatment Options

 Getting help and working with a mental health professional

-If you’re experiencing distressing thoughts, feelings, or behaviors related to eating, you may want to talk to a counselor or your healthcare provider.
+If you’re experiencing distressing thoughts, feelings, or behaviors related to eating, you may want to talk to a counselor or healthcare professional.
 Disordered eating is often treatable, but recovery tends to be a complex process.
 Getting advice from a professional may help you find a treatment plan that’s right for you.

 For people who seek treatment for eating disorders, therapy can sometimes seem intimidating.
 Talking to a therapist about your eating habits, thoughts, and feelings can be highly personal, which is why it may help to have a therapist with whom you feel comfortable.
 Finding the right fit may be easier with online therapy, which can match you with a mental health professional based on your unique needs.
 You can also change providers at any time, for any reason, for no extra cost.